WhatsApp/erlfmt/doc/FormattingDecisionComments.md

 }).
 ```

+One problem is that in our analyses we could not find that column 48 is a popular column outside of OTP to align comments to.
+Given `erlfmt` is an opinionated formatter, we do not want to introduce extra configuration,
+but picking an un-configurable column number when no popular number exists is not ideal.

-The downside is when the line is indented a bit and ends up being longer than the 48 characters.
+Another downside is when the line is indented a bit and ends up being longer than the 48 characters.
 We now have another design decision.
 [Option 5](#option-5) seems to be the only pragmatic option.

 ### Option 1: Do we simply leave the violating comment at the end up of the line?